MicrosoftDocs/azure-devops-docs/release-notes/2019/_shared/pipelines/sprint-154-update.md

 ### Improvements to the Azure Pipelines app for Slack

 In February, we released the Azure Pipelines app for Slack to help you monitor your pipelines.
 With this update, we enhanced the app.
-Will use **@mention** in the Slack channel when there is a notification for a failed build that you triggered.
+Will use <strong>@mention</strong> in the Slack channel when there is a notification for a failed build that you triggered.
 In addition, it will notify you when you are an approver on a release deployment approval pending notification.

 In addition, you can now paste a link to a build or release in the Azure Pipelines app and get a rich preview of the pipeline.
 This adds context to the link and makes it easier to navigate to Azure DevOps.